ZYSF/gen1cpu/README.md

 So, I decided a simpler solution was required.
 Initially I hired a third-party developer who was familiar with MIPS to design a simple CPU core, and the developer completed this with minimal issues.
 I knew MIPS wouldn't be sufficient, especially since most versions of the instruction set aren't open-source, but I managed to use what I'd learnt from working with this developer's implementation to develop a CPU for my own instruction set.
 My implementation isn't nearly as fast as the original but is also designed to nicely handle edge cases such as hardware interrupts, bus errors and invalid instructions.

-The new instruction set is still somewhat similar to MIPS/RISC-V/ARM but not as "clever" in it's encoding, which makes developing tools and bootstrapping implementations a little easier and should also avoid infringing on any patents for such cleverness.
+The new instruction set is still somewhat similar to MIPS/RISC-V/ARM but not as "clever" in it's encoding, which makes developing tools and bootstrapping implementations a little easier and should also avoid infringing on any copyright (or worse, patents) for such cleverness.
 Luckily, computers don't need to be very clever (unless you need to suck up to investors), and often encoding-level optimisations aren't critical to modern use cases (or such optimisations make more sense as extensions).
+Using simpler encodings also allows them to be made slightly more memorable and easier to encode/decode by humans, which helps for the purposes of developing and debugging low-level code.

-Obviously existing CPUs and MCUs (microcontroller = CPU + some basic I/O peripherals) have a lot of extra features (FPUs, MMUs, often built-in GPUs, etc.) and are already very fast, so there's not really much point trying to compete in terms of features-per-chip or gigahertz-per-chip or instructions-per-cycle etc. at least in the first generation of a new architecture, but I've tried to improve upon them in terms of ease-of-use: The core is defined in a single Verilog file (which should basically "drop right in" to a project with any FPGA development kit).
+Obviously existing CPUs and MCUs have a lot of extra features (FPUs, MMUs, often built-in GPUs, etc.) and are already very fast, so there's not really much point trying to compete in terms of features-per-chip or gigahertz-per-chip or instructions-per-cycle etc. at least in the first generation of a new architecture, but I've tried to improve upon them in terms of ease-of-use: The core is defined in a single Verilog file (which should basically "drop right in" to a project with any FPGA development kit).

+The instruction set is documented chiefly in the main Verilog file, but also under [InstructionSet.md](../blob/master/InstructionSet.md).

 ### Future Plans